bvr/bvr.github.io/_posts/2025-02-03-pdf-form-fields.md

   - Form
   - Field
 ---
 Recently I worked on a code to extract form fields from PDF files.
-Using [iText][1] library and C# it can be done quite easily.
+These fields are fillable and have options for validation to help users to provide valid data.
+The data are stored within the PDF file and can be extracted from them using various libraries.
+I selected [iText][1] library because I used it before in [comments extraction]({% post_url 2023-08-04-pdf-extract-comments %}) and it worked nicely.
+It turned out to be quite easy.

-First, let's create a small storage [record class]({% post_url 2023-02-03-records %}):
+Let's create a small [record class]({% post_url 2023-02-03-records %}) to store the fields and related data.

 ```c#
 public record class FormField(string Name, string Value, string[] States);
 ```

-Next, a static method to get all form fields, their values and if it is some kind of combobox, also all states available:
+Following class container has a static method to get all form fields from supplied PDF, their values and if it is some kind of combobox, also all states available.

 ```c#
 using iText.Kernel.Pdf;